nithishkgnani/Linux-Tips-and-Tricks/remote-systems.md

 #### 2. Passwordless SSH
 To prevent ssh from asking for password everytime you ssh to the remote terminal, use:
-1. `sh-keygen -t rsa -P ""` - This has to be done once in your local system.
+1. `ssh-keygen -t rsa -P ""` - This has to be done once in your local system.
     * Output:
     ```
     Generating public/private rsa key pair.